 Sushant Singh Rajput case: Rhea Chakraborty arrested by Narcotics Control Bureau

-Mumbai, Sep 08: The Narcotics Control Bureau (NCB) on Tuesday arrested Rhea Chakraborty in the drugs case linked to the death of actor Sushant Singh Rajput.
+Mumbai, Sep 08: The Narcotics Control Bureau (NCB) on Tuesday arrested Rhea Chakraborty under various sections in the suspected drug case angle linked to the death of actor Sushant Singh Rajput.

 Explained: What is physiological autopsy and why will CBI use it in Sushant Singh case